pokepark/PokemonRaidBot/README.md

 To keep this raid overview always up to date when you have it e.g. pinned inside your raid channel, you can setup a cronjob that updates the message by calling the overview_refresh module.

-You can either refresh all shared raid overview messages by calling
+You can either refresh all shared raid overview messages by calling the following curl command:

-`curl -k -d '{"callback_query":{"data":"0:overview_refresh:0"}}' https://localhost/bot_subdirectory/index.php?apikey=111111111:AABBccddEEFFggHHiijjKKLLmmnnOOPPqq`
+`curl -k -d '{"callback_query":{"data":"0:overview_refresh:0"}}' https://localhost/botdir/index.php?apikey=111111111:AABBccddEEFFggHHiijjKKLLmmnnOOPPqq`

-or just refresh the raid overview message you've shared with a specific chat (e.g. -100112233445):
+To just refresh the raid overview message you've shared with a specific chat (e.g. -100112233445) use:

-`curl -k -d '{"callback_query":{"data":"0:overview_refresh:-100112233445"}}' https://localhost/bot_subdirectory/index.php?apikey=111111111:AABBccddEEFFggHHiijjKKLLmmnnOOPPqq`
+`curl -k -d '{"callback_query":{"data":"0:overview_refresh:-100112233445"}}' https://localhost/botdir/index.php?apikey=111111111:AABBccddEEFFggHHiijjKKLLmmnnOOPPqq`

 To delete a shared raid overview message you can use the /list command too.

-With the `RAID_PIN_MESSAGE` in config.php you can add a custom message inside the raid overview message which will be attached to the bottom of the raid overview message.
+With the `RAID_PIN_MESSAGE` in the config you can add a custom message to the bottom of the raid overview messages.

+## Raid Map

+Set `MAP_URL` to the URL of the PokemonBotMap to add it to each raid poll.
+PokemonBotMap: https://github.com/florianbecker/PokemonBotMap

 ## Cleanup